Complete Guide to Home Energy Savings 2026

 What is the single biggest way to save on energy bills?

-Installing a solar panel system is typically the single biggest energy savings upgrade.
-A properly sized 8 kW residential system can eliminate $1,500 to $2,400 per year in electricity costs.
-After the 30% federal tax credit, the payback period is 6 to 10 years, and the system continues producing free electricity for 25+ years.
+Installing a solar panel system is often the single biggest energy savings upgrade, but 2026 payback math must be current.
+A properly sized 8 kW residential system can eliminate $1,500 to $2,400 per year in electricity costs in high-rate markets, but the old 30% federal residential clean energy credit should not be assumed for new 2026 installations under current IRS OBBB guidance.

 How much can I save by switching to LED lighting?